-- You may need to be assertive or take someone with you - Prepare before the appointment be clear what you want from the consultation - Ask the questions you want answers to no matter how trivial they seem - Take along a written list with you and ask the person to write the answers down so you can refer back - Remember to ask your consultant for information about your condition.
+- be assertive.
+You could take someone with you for support, if you prefer - prepare before the appointment be clear what you want from the consultation - ask the questions you want answers to no matter how trivial they seem - take along a written list with you and ask the person to write the answers down so you can refer back - remember to ask your consultant for information about your condition.